 When investigating physical phenomena, considerable insight can often be gained using modern mathematical techniques commonly associated with general relativity and string theory.

-We make extensive use of analytical techniques and effective theories, rather than large-scale computation, to explore the world around us and interdisciplinarity pervades our work.
-Our broad research programme reflects our extensive range of interests; for example, it connects the theoretical investigation of matter in extreme conditions (such as the ultra-powerful laser fields of the Extreme Light Infrastructure (ELI), or the strong-field environment of a magnetar) with ubiquitous fluid-structure interactions of utmost importance to the oil industry (such as the vortex-induced vibration of marine risers).
-Some of the most mathematical aspects of our work include novel regularization-free techniques for analysing quantum (Casimir) stresses and the development of new methods for investigating electromagnetic transport in spatially dispersive media such as metamaterials.
+We make extensive use of analytical techniques and practical theories, rather than large-scale computation, to explore the world around us and interdisciplinarity permeates our work.
+Our broad research programme reflects our extensive range of interests.
+It connects the theoretical investigation of matter in extreme conditions (such as the ultra-powerful laser fields of the Extreme Light Infrastructure (ELI), or the strong-field environment of a magnetar) with ubiquitous fluid-structure interactions of utmost importance to the oil industry (such as the vortex-induced vibration of marine risers).
+Some of the most mathematical aspects of our work include novel regularisation-free techniques for analysing quantum (Casimir) stresses and the development of new methods for investigating electromagnetic transport in spatially dispersive media such as metamaterials.

-We maintain close connections with a number of external institutions through our membership of ALPHA-X consortium and our membership of the Cockcroft Institute of Accelerator Science and Technology at Daresbury, UK.
+We maintain close connections with several external institutions through our membership of ALPHA-X consortium and our association of the Cockcroft Institute of Accelerator Science and Technology at Daresbury, UK.

 - Radiation reaction, high-field electrodynamics and wave-particle interaction in ultra-intense plasmas and beams

 - Casimir forces in media and spatial dispersion in photonic structures

 - Continuum mechanics of Cosserat media and vortex-induced motion